Tire Traction Device Specifications

 360° Product Testing has independently determined and documented the performance of Trac-Grabber tire traction innovation via a custom test stand configured with a typical automotive tire.
+These tire traction device specifications will help you understand what they can handle for you.
 A sample tire was measured for the relative amount of effort/work for improved traction on a variety of materials.
 Evaluation included simulated “slipping” scenarios.

 The Trac-Grabber is an innovation designed to enhance the ability of a slipping tire to extract itself from a poor traction situation.
+To ensure our solution will work for your vehicle, we have our tire traction device’s specifications.
 Tested products are summarized by their dominant strap color and overall rubber block dimensions.

 |Block Length||8″||8 3/4″||8 3/4″|